Settlements

 -

-In the record preview, select the “Salary” tab and set the accounting period on the pull-out calendars, e.g., September 1-30, 2023.
+In the record preview, select the “Salary” tab and set the accounting period on the drop-down calendars, e.g., September 1-30, 2023.

 -